randa-mu/blocklock-solidity/README.md

 #### 4. Handle the Blocklock Callback

-Once the blocklock request is registered, the dcipher network will monitor the blockchain and, upon reaching the specified block height, invoke the `receiveBlocklock()` callback function on your contract to delivers the decryption key.
+Once the blocklock request is registered, the dcipher network will monitor the blockchain and, upon reaching the specified block height, invoke the `receiveBlocklock()` callback function on your contract to deliver the decryption key.

 To handle the decryption event, you must override the `receiveBlocklock()` function within your contract and implement the desired application logic.